 - Conservation officers may conduct surveillance to identify violations and catch the violators who are breaking the law.
 This is especially true of situations involving wildlife poaching, or hunting and fishing in environmentally sensitive areas.

 - They can also search vehicles with probable cause and seize evidence when necessary.
 Conservation officers are professionally trained how to preserve evidence, including how to handle biological evidence and how to use digital photography to record evidence from crime scenes.

 - Conservation officers may also be asked to investigate complaints such as pollution, animal attacks, illegal hunting, and other conservation violations.
 Almost any issue that involves wildlife or nature can be handled by a state or federal conservation officer.

 - Like game wardens, conservation officers are charged with conducting safety training courses for hunters.
 They also hold safety and training workshops on recreational vehicle use and other outdoor activities.

-- Like many professional conservation careers, conservation officers need to write reports and work with other professionals in the various aspects of a state or regional conservation or wildlife management plan.
+- Like many conservation professionals, conservation officers need to write reports and work with other professionals in implementing the various aspects of a state or regional conservation or wildlife management plan.